 c.
 Claim ownership in the IP related to the product and threaten to sue the foreign company in a Chinese court if anyone else manufactures the product.

 The foreign company is particularly badly positioned if its Chinese manufacturer did the development work and produced the molds and tooling at its own cost though it is not at all uncommon for Chinese manufacturers to engage in the above tactics even when the foreign company paid for the molds and tooling.
 You are not going to be protected from this unless you have a written agreement (enforceable in China) making clear that you own the molds and tooling and penalizing the Chinese manufacturer for not immediately returning those to you.
-See Product Molds And Tooling In China: Three Things You Must Do to Hang on to Yours.
+See Manufacturing in China: Control Your Molds.

 7. Setting of milestones.
 Chinese manufacturers often agree to do the development work, but fail to do so in a timely manner.
 Your product development agreement should provide incentives for your Chinese manufacturer to meet milestones and a penalty if it does not.
 The following is a typical arrangement: